CIFAR Research Workshops: Call for Proposals

 CIFAR is interested in funding research workshops that promote short-term, time-limited interactions of approximately 10 to 20 people.
 The format of the workshop is dependent on the research question(s) being explored.
 Workshops may be a one-time meeting or may involve multiple engagements over a short period of time.

 Proposals should be focused on a fundamental research question of global importance.
 Successful proposals will put forward compelling research questions and demonstrate why it is necessary for the research area to be explored by the academic community.
-Note that application or implementation-based research is not within the scope of this call for proposals.
+Note that application- or implementation-based research is not within the scope of this call for proposals.
 These workshops are not intended for research dissemination.
-Where relevant, participation by policy, not-for-profit, or industry stakeholders is encouraged, if such participation helps to advance the research.
+Where relevant, participation by policy, not-for-profit, or industry stakeholders is encouraged.

 2. Does the research question/area need to be Canadian-focused?